The Future Of Ebooks Will Be Change And More Change

 Amazon uses this leverage whenever there’s a battle to fight with big publishers, as was the case with Macmillan and Hachette in earlier days.

-That’s history, but what will happen to the future of ebooks?
+That’s history, but what will happen to ebooks in the future?

 An ebook is only a digital file, the same as an app, a music track, a movie, or software.